SichangHe/prev_DKU_signature_work/proposal/objectives.md

 During these updates,
-it is crucial that the server as a piece of software is highly maintainable and extensible, otherwise it would either result in large maintenance costs and suggests the organizations to switch to other products, or it would fail the organizations' needs.
+it is crucial that the server as a piece of software is highly maintainable and extensible, otherwise the server would either result in large maintenance costs and suggests the organizations to switch to other products, or it would fail the organizations' needs.

 Developers should be able to customize the server and reuse a portion of its